gpusgobrr/cuda_for_ai/README.md

-# triton_kernels
+# CUDA FOR AI
-Writing some triton kernels
+Practice writing some cuda kernels